wikimatze/wikimatze.de/_posts/2012-02-19-compiling-vim-from-source-for-ubuntu-and-mac-with-rbenv.md

 {% endhighlight %}

 If you can't see the lovely **Ok**, your Vim compilation will probably not have ruby support.
-After that we can build the configuration, install, and clean everything up:

-{% highlight bash %}

-$ cd ~/Downloads/vim
-$ make
-$ sudo make install
-$ sudo make clean

-{% endhighlight %}
+Maybe you have not installed ruby the right way or some packages are missing on your machine.

 ## Check the installation